-Key Audit Partners, as defined by the Auditor's Law of 2017 (which transposes the EU Audit Regulation into local law), include the statutory auditor designated by the firm as being primarily responsible for carrying out the statutory audit of EU Public Interest Entities, including at the level of the group, the statutory auditor who signs the audit report and, in the case of a group audit, the statutory auditor designated at the level of material subsidiaries.
-Under the Independence rules published by IESBA, the Key Audit Partner also includes the Quality Review Partner.
+In relation to Public Interest Entities (PIE), we adhere to the Key Audit Partner (KAP) and senior staff member rotation requirements of the Regulation (EU) No 537/2014 (EU Audit Regulation) and the IESBA Code of Ethics.
+As defined by the Auditors Law, KAP includes the statutory auditor designated by the firm as being primarily responsible for carrying out the statutory audit of an EU PIE, including at the level of the group, the statutory auditor who signs the audit report and, in the case of a group audit, the statutory auditor designated at the level of material subsidiaries.
+Under the Independence rules published by IESBA Code of Ethics, the definition of KAP also includes the Quality Review Partner.